There are a number of ways to get running in Cambridge, from clubs and groups, to free routes and meetups.

 Cambridge and Coleridge Athletics Club

 Cambridge and Coleridge Athletics Club offers athletics, cross country, fell running and road running sessions for children and adults.
-C&C also offers wheelchair racing.
+The club also offers wheelchair racing.
 For more information visit the Cambridge and Coleridge Athletics Club website.

 Cambridge Running Group